ashn-dot-dev/site/src/blog/2023-05-03-advent-of-code-2022-day-13-packet-parser.md

 ```

 With the addition of the `next_token` method, our lexer is complete.
 Not bad
-for less fifty lines of code!
+for less than fifty lines of code!

 ## Writing the Parser